“Feelings are just visitors. Let them come and go.”

 We numb ourselves with external substances for instant gratification.
 When we experience discomfort, we stop immediately and back away.
 However, we grow in those struggling moments.

 For example, when you exercise and push yourself beyond your current capability, you will feel uncomfortable.
 This is especially true when you lift heavier weights than you’re used to.
 During those last few reps, you’ll feel extremely tired and physically drained.
 But if you can push through, you will break down the muscle tissues in that particular body part.
 As a result, with proper rest and nutrition, those same muscle fibers can be rebuilt to make you stronger.

 There’s a fine line between pain (sharp feeling) and discomfort.

-A life that’s comfortable and lack of misfortune is boring.
+A life that’s comfortable and lack misfortune is boring.
 A journey without trials and tribulations isn’t worth living.
 Instead, pursuing a meaningful life is.

 Inevitably, you will have times of mishap and moments of victory.
 It’s the valleys that make you appreciate the peaks.
 But understanding nothing is permanent, you learn to value each precious moment, positive or negative.

-If life was a constant state of enjoyment, there would no contrast.
+If life were a constant state of enjoyment, there would be no contrast.
 It would be a straight or an upward line.

-The beautiful experience of life is to have both the ups and downs.
-It’s designed to allow you to feel all emotions on the human spectrum.
+The beautiful experience of life is to have both the inevitable ups and downs.
+It’s designed for you to feel all the emotions on the human spectrum.